Chiral excitation flows of a multinode network based on synthetic gauge fields: Introduction

-The remainder of the paper is organized as follows.
+The remainder of theis paper is organized as follows.
 First, in Sec.~\ref{Sec:CEF}, we introduce the boson-SGF model and show the collapse of chiral excitation flow when generalizing previous studies to the four-node case.
-Thus, in Sec.~\ref{Sec:multinode}, we propose the aSGF model to rebuild the chiral flow in the $n$-node network by introducing an auxiliary node.
-We then investigate the spin-SGF model that preserves TR symmetry and supports opposite chiral dynamics, and derive the general criteria for different models to conduct chiral flows.
-In Sec.~\ref{Sec:MNN}, we horizontally expand the four-node network to a large ladder, establishing a chiral flow between remote nodes with less complexity.
-Furthermore, in Sec.~\ref{Sec:IMP}, we discuss the sensitivity of the chiral flow to the imperfections in a four-node boson-SGF network, where the parameters are taken from experimental data.
-Also, the experimental feasibility of our scheme is proposed in Sec.~\ref{Sec:Exper}.
-Finally, in Sec.~\ref{Sec:Con}, we summarize the main conclusion of this work and outlook for future applications.
+Thus, in Sec.~\ref{Sec:multinode}, we propose the aSGF model to rebuild the chiral flow in an $n$-node network by introducing an auxiliary node.
+We then investigate the spin-SGF model that preserves TR symmetry and supports opposite chiral dynamics and derive the general criteria for different models to conduct chiral flows.
+In Sec.~\ref{Sec:MNN}, we horizontally expand the four-node network to a large ladder, establishing a chiral flow between remote nodes with reduced complexity.
+In Sec.~\ref{Sec:IMP}, we discuss the sensitivity of the chiral flow to the imperfections in a four-node boson-SGF network with parameters taken from experimental data.
+The experimental feasibility of our scheme is considered in Sec.~\ref{Sec:Exper}.
+Finally, in Sec.~\ref{Sec:Con}, we summarize the main conclusions of this work and present the outlook for future applications.